-Leasehold improvements 3 to 10 years Furniture and equipment 3 to 20 years
+Leasehold improvements 3 to 10 years

+Furniture and equipment 3 to 20 years

+Buildings 20 to 30 years

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.